puppetlabs/vault-plugin-secrets-oauthapp/README.md

 #### `DELETE` (`delete`)

 Remove the credential information from storage.
-This does not delete the corresponding configuration.
-Deleting the configuration will also remove any currently issued token, if that behavior is desired.
+This does not revoke the token, so keep in mind that applications may hold any requested access token until its expiry.

 ### `self/:name`